platformsh/template-builder/templates/echo/files/README.md

 This project relies on Go module support in Go 1.11 and later.
 You should commit your `go.mod` and `go.sum` files to Git, but not the `vendor` directory.

-Access to Platform.sh environment information (the port to use, database credentials, etc.) is provided via a a [helper library](https://github.com/platformsh/gohelper) provided by Platform.sh.
+Access to Platform.sh environment information (the port to use, database credentials, etc.) is provided via a [Config Reader](https://github.com/platformsh/config-reader-go) library provided by Platform.sh.

 This example shows access to both the port on which to listen for incoming HTTP requests and to a MariaDB database.